Marcogio9/LeelaKnightOdds/README.md

 ## LeelaKnightOdds
-LeelaKnightOdds is a neural network model trained on knight odds for Leela Chess Zero.
+LeelaKnightOdds is a chess neural network model trained on knight odds for Leela Chess Zero.

 ### Usage
 To use the LeelaKnightOdds network with Leela Chess Zero: